randograms/schema-to-data/README.md

 ## Developer Guide

-### The Flow Chart
+### The Flowchart

-**Note**: The flow chart is currently out of date as it was created before the code
+**Note**: The flowchart is currently out of date as it was created before the code

-The flow chart explains the algorithm at a high level with pseudo code.
-There should be a correspondence between the flow chart and the actual implementation.
+The flowchart explains the algorithm at a high level with pseudo code.
+There should be a correspondence between the flowchart and the actual implementation.

-Build the flow chart, then check the `build/` folder
+Build the flowchart, then check the `build/` folder

 ```shell
 npm run build:flowchart
 ```

-#### Updating the Flow Chart
+#### Updating the Flowchart

-The flow chart is written with [PlantUml](https://plantuml.com/).
-Build the flow chart in watch mode and then update `flowchart.puml`
+The flowchart is written with [PlantUml](https://plantuml.com/).
+Build the flowchart in watch mode and then update `flowchart.puml`

 ```shell
 npm run build:flowchart:watch